devnull-cz/c-prog-lang/13.md

 TODO: c89 on macOS, gcc -std=c99, c89 on macOS with `_Bool`

-Might be difficult to get the exact compiler version.
-The following will compiler while `//` are not part of C89, and moreover, `_Bool` is not either and it does not issue even a warning.
+Might be difficult to get the compiler work as the exact specification version.
+For example, the following will compile while `//` are not part of C89, and moreover, `_Bool` is not either and it does not issue even a warning.

 ```
 janp:air:~$ cat main.c